JimDesu/basis-lang/spec.md

 The `${…}` and `$[…]` literal-fence tokens introduce a single bracketed group each, matched by a single `}` or `]`.
 The `$` prefix is unambiguous — the `$` character has no other use in Basis source — so `${` and `$[` are recognized as single tokens at lex time.

-The full lexer specification — the token classes, the literal-token grammar, the disambiguation rules between `'`, `&`, and adjacent tokens, the placement of the `.inline` modifier, the `<*>` typing surface for fexpr-typed slots, and the `(T:Class)` constraint form at method receiver positions — is given in Appendix A.
+The full lexer specification — the token classes, the literal-token grammar, the disambiguation rules between `'`, `&`, and adjacent tokens, the placement of the `.splice` modifier, the `<*>` typing surface for fexpr-typed slots, and the `(T:Class)` constraint form at method receiver positions — is given in Appendix A.

 ---